2t2c/re-dreamerv3/logdir/README.md

 # DreamerV3 Score Conversion and Plotting

-This directory (`/scores`) contains the original results provided by the DreamerV3 paper.
-These files are **not** in the format required by the `plot.py` however so we need to convert them appropriately.
-After conversion they are stored in `/logdir/dreamerv3`.
-Reproducibility study results are stored in `/logdir/re-dreamerv3`.
+The `/scores` directory contains the original results provided by the DreamerV3 paper.
+These results are **not** in the format required by the `plot.py`, however, so we need to convert them appropriately.
+After conversion they are stored in `/logdir/original`.
+Reproducibility study results are stored in `/logdir/reproducibility`.

 ## How to Convert Scores from `/scores` for `plot.py`